JoePolo1/tweeter/README.md

 #### The following two criteria exist for a tweet to post:

-- A user may not tweet an empty post, they will encounter an error message
+- A user may not tweet an empty post, they will encounter an error message.
-- A user may not tweet a post above the character limit of 140 characters
+- A user may not tweet a post above the character limit of 140 characters.
+The character counter at the bottom right of the form will turn red to indicate your tweet length is over the limit.
+Attempting to submit a long tweet will produce an error message.

 Given those conditions pass, the tweet will automatically appear above the second most recent tweet, using the **Magic of the internet.**